usc-isi-i2/kgtk/docs/transform/remove_columns.md

 By default, leading and trailing whitespace is removed from column names, unless `--strip-spaces=FALSE` is specified.

-Column names can be split on spaces, as with most other KGTK commands that accept lists of column names, if `--split-on-spaces=TRUE` is specified.
+Column names can be passed as a quoted list and split on spaces, if `--split-on-spaces=TRUE` is specified.

 ## Usage
 ```